jboehmig/forms-library/techstars-note/note-purchase-agreement.md

-[NEWCO, INC.]
+__[Company Name]__

-CONVERTIBLE PROMISSORY NOTE PURCHASE AGREEMENT
+__CONVERTIBLE PROMISSORY NOTE PURCHASE AGREEMENT__

-THIS CONVERTIBLE PROMISSORY NOTE PURCHASE AGREEMENT (the “Agreement”) is made as of *[__________ __, 20__]* (the “Effective Date”) by and among [NEWCO, INC.], a Delaware corporation (the “Company”), and the persons and entities named on the Schedule of Purchasers attached hereto (individually, a “Purchaser” and collectively, the “Purchasers”).
+THIS CONVERTIBLE PROMISSORY NOTE PURCHASE AGREEMENT (the “_Agreement_”) is made as of *[Effective Date]* (the “_Effective Date_”) by and among [Company Name], a Delaware corporation (the “_Company_”), and the persons and entities named on the Schedule of Purchasers attached hereto (individually, a “_Purchaser_” and collectively, the “_Purchasers_”).

-RECITAL
+__RECITAL__

-To provide the Company with additional resources to conduct its business, the Purchasers are willing to loan to the Company in one or more disbursements up to an aggregate amount of $____________, subject to the conditions specified herein.
+To provide the Company with additional resources to conduct its business, the Purchasers are willing to loan to the Company in one or more disbursements up to an aggregate amount of $[Total Financing Amount], subject to the conditions specified herein.

-AGREEMENT
+__AGREEMENT__

 NOW, THEREFORE, in consideration of the foregoing, and the representations, warranties, covenants and conditions set forth below, the Company and each Purchaser, intending to be legally bound, hereby agree as follows:

-* (1.)
-AMOUNT AND TERMS OF THE LOAN
+* (1.)  __AMOUNT AND TERMS OF THE LOAN__

     * (1.1) The Loan.
-Subject to the terms of this Agreement, each Purchaser agrees to lend to the Company at the Closing (as hereinafter defined) the amount set forth opposite such Purchaser’s name on the Schedule of Purchasers attached to this Agreement (each, a “Loan Amount”) against the issuance and delivery by the Company of a convertible promissory note for such amount, in substantially the form attached hereto as EXHIBIT A (each, a “Note” and collectively, the “Notes”).
+Subject to the terms of this Agreement, each Purchaser agrees to lend to the Company at the Closing (as hereinafter defined) the amount set forth opposite such Purchaser’s name on the Schedule of Purchasers attached to this Agreement (each, a “_Loan Amount_”) against the issuance and delivery by the Company of a convertible promissory note for such amount, in substantially the form attached hereto as EXHIBIT A (each, a “_Note_” and collectively, the “_Notes_”).

-* (2.)
-CLOSING AND DELIVERY
+* (2.)  __CLOSING AND DELIVERY__

     * (2.1) Closing.
-The closing of the sale and purchase of the Notes (the “Closing”) shall be held on the Effective Date, or at such other time as the Company and Purchasers may mutually agree (such date is hereinafter referred to as the “Closing Date”).
+The closing of the sale and purchase of the Notes (the “_Closing_”) shall be held on the Effective Date, or at such other time as the Company and Purchasers may mutually agree (such date is hereinafter referred to as the “_Closing Date_”).

     * (2.2) Subsequent Sales of Notes.
-At any time on or before the ____  day following the Closing, the Company may sell Notes representing up to the balance of the authorized principal amount not sold at the Closing (the “Additional Purchasers”).
-All such sales made at any additional closings (each an “Additional Closing”) shall be made on the terms and conditions set forth in this Agreement and (i)  the representations and warranties of the Company set forth in Section 3 hereof shall speak as of the Closing and the Company shall have no obligation to update any disclosure related thereto, and (ii) the representations and warranties of the Additional Purchasers in Section 4 hereof shall speak as of such Additional Closing.
+At any time on or before the ['Additional Closing Period']  day following the Closing, the Company may sell Notes representing up to the balance of the authorized principal amount not sold at the Closing (the “_Additional Purchasers_”).
+All such sales made at any additional closings (each an “_Additional Closing_”) shall be made on the terms and conditions set forth in this Agreement and (i)  the representations and warranties of the Company set forth in Section 3 hereof shall speak as of the Closing and the Company shall have no obligation to update any disclosure related thereto, and (ii) the representations and warranties of the Additional Purchasers in Section 4 hereof shall speak as of such Additional Closing.
 This Agreement, including without limitation, the Schedule of Purchasers, may be amended by the Company without the consent of Purchasers to include any Additional Purchasers upon the execution by such Additional Purchasers of a counterpart signature page hereto.
 Any Notes sold pursuant to this Section 2.2 shall be deemed to be “Notes,” for all purposes under this Agreement and any Additional Purchasers thereof shall be deemed to be “Purchasers” for all purposes under this Agreement.

     * (2.3) Delivery.
 At the Closing and each Additional Closing (i) each Purchaser shall deliver to the Company a check or wire transfer funds in the amount of such Purchaser’s Loan Amount; and (ii) the Company shall issue and deliver to each Purchaser a Note in favor of such Purchaser payable in the principal amount of such Purchaser’s Loan Amount.

-* (3.)
-REPRESENTATIONS, WARRANTIES THE COMPANY
+* (3.)  __REPRESENTATIONS, WARRANTIES THE COMPANY__

   The Company hereby represents and warrants to each Purchaser as of the Closing as follows: